 Mold is a type of fungus that produces pigmented spores and can grow on the surface of wood packaging.
 There are thousands of molds that grow on wood, feeding on the structural polymers, sugars, and proteins in the wood.
 Generally, molds produce spores that are clearly visible as black, white, green, orange, or purple spots on the wood.
 There are even some molds that are not visible to the naked eye.

-Mold spores can easily spread to other damp surfaces, including other woods products.
+Mold spores can easily spread to other damp surfaces, including other wood products.
 Depending on the mold species, surfaces available, and environmental conditions, spores can grow and spread in a few days, but can also take months or even years to spread and grow.
 In addition, different wood species are affected differently by molds, due to the wood’s stored sugar content.
 Any untreated wood can be at risk of acquiring mold without the proper care.

 Is it just staining?

-Before you start ordering new wood packaging replacements, you need to understand that sometimes what initially looks like mold is just a natural staining of the wood.
+Before you start ordering new wood packaging replacements, you need to understand that sometimes what initially looks like mold is just natural staining of the wood.
 When you see any type of discoloration on your packaging, you have to ask yourself, “Is it really mold?”

-Wood discoloration can look a bit scary, but it’s non-biological and is not cause by microorganisms such as fungi or bacteria.
+Wood discoloration can look a bit scary, but it’s non-biological and is not caused by microorganisms such as fungi or bacteria.
 In contrast to mold, wood discolorations or staining can be caused by sun exposure, naturally occurring enzymes, minerals, fasteners, or even generate from the wood itself.

 Iron stain is a very common type of black stain found on wood packaging.
 It’s caused by a reaction between the elemental iron, usually in the form of the fasteners, and the natural enzymes in the wood.
-In other words, when metal comes into contact with the wood, like nails, staples, and other types of fasteners, it discolors the wood over time.
+In other words, when the metal comes into contact with the wood, like nails, staples, and other types of fasteners, it discolors the wood over time.
 Even saw blades can cause an iron stain when they cut wood.

 Because iron stains interact with water, woods with lower moisture content are less affected by this type of staining.
 Iron stains are purely cosmetic and do not affect wood packaging.